Dianataal/Trello-Ding/README.md

 > Get this part working if a card is archived/deleted.
 Or is it really necessary.....?

 Changes:
-*Changed first fetch to look at lists instead of cards.
+* Changed first fetch to look at lists instead of cards.
+* No longer shows card movement if moved to non-keyword lists.